 Heritage Japanese Green Tea - Mizuba Tea Co.

-We couldn’t resist adding this modern, elegant take on a classic Japanese houjicha to our loose leaf collection.
+We couldn’t resist adding this modern, elegant take on a classic Japanese houjicha (also spelled as hojicha) to our loose-leaf collection.
 Organic Egyptian chamomile adds a sweet, yet gentle floral uplift to this classically comforting and warm tea.
 Not only is this is one of the most beautiful-smelling teas we have ever experienced — it’s also naturally low in caffeine.

 What is Houjicha?

 Houjicha is a Japanese tea made from later harvest tea leaves that are roasted as a final processing step.
 All teas are exposed to some heat (whether it be steam or roast) to "kill green" or halt oxidation and reduce moisture in the leaves.
 Houjicha differs in that it is exposed to a secondary roast, which brings out different flavor characteristics (understandably warm and toasted notes!).
 Roasting the tea also reduces the caffeine content and astringency, which makes houjicha a very approachable and gentle tea to drink all day.
 Though very common, the blend of chamomile elevates this everyday experience into an enchanting tea time.